 Planning on installing a marble quartz countertop in your kitchen?
 Take a look at the higher/lower price point options we’ve narrowed it down to for our kitchen with off-white Bodbyn IKEA cabinets.

 So many of you have been asking to see progress pictures and I do promise to share renovation updates for each room as I can.
 At times, I’ve barely been able to stay ahead of trades, so blogging, unfortunately, has been put on the back burner.
 Thankfully, things are settling down (including the dust!).
 Thanks for being so patient.

 As some of you know, I narrowed our quartz countertop selection down to two options last week.
 The original plan for the kitchen was to install Frosty Carrina by Caesarstone, since we’re thrilled with our Stone Grey Caesarstone countertop in the basement.
-However, my supplier showed me some other options from a different company called TCE Stone that also look like marble.
+However, my supplier showed me some other options from a different company called TCE Stone that also look a bit like marble.